holochain-apps/relay/README.md

 ## Developer Notes

-Relay is a Holochain application deployed using [p2pShipyard](https://darksoil.studio/p2p-shipyard/) for Mobile and Desktop.
+Volla Messages is a Holochain application deployed using [p2pShipyard](https://darksoil.studio/p2p-shipyard/) for Mobile and Desktop.

 ### Dev Testing Desktop only